arati-1/Docs/docs/README.md

-# Docs
+# Instnt documentation

-This repository is for creating a documentation page using GitHub Pages
+##Explore Instnt documentation to integrate Instnt with your business